 See the House

 Start out by seeing the house.
 This is a self-guided tour (most people choose to get an audio guide, which is free).
 But definitely purchase your tickets ahead of time and choose your house entrance time.
 Try to select the earliest entry time possible.
-And arrive at The Biltmore at least 30 minutes before so you have plenty of time to park and walk or take the bus to the house.
+Plan to arrive at The Biltmore at least 30 minutes before your house entrance time so you have plenty of time to park and walk or take the bus to the house.

 You can also use your time right before you enter the house to schedule your complementary wine tasting at Antler Hill.
-You’ll want to do this early in the day and staff can help you.
+You’ll want to do this early in the day and staff near the Biltmore House can help you.

 After you see the house, have lunch next door.
 Just to the left of where you exit the house on the tour, there is a courtyard next to the stable with eating options.